ustundag/todo-app/README.md

 Since Jib automatically pushes the created image to docker hub, user credentials are required to login into the docker registry.
 Simply insert your credentials surrounded with server tags into the `settings.xml` file as [shown here](https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin#using-maven-settings).
-To find out where the file is located, any maven command with the option -X can be run; i.e. `mvn -X install`.
+To find out where the file is located, any maven command with the option -X can be beneficial; i.e. `mvn -X install`.
-Then search for `settings.xml` keyword in debug logs and update the global or local file with server tag as [shown here](https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin#using-docker-hub-registry).
+Then search for `settings.xml` keyword in debug logs and update the global or local file.
+After that, edit the repository configuration as [shown here](https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin#using-docker-hub-registry).

 Finally, run the command below.
 ```